This guide will help you find secondary sources in history. (Click on the tabs above for more information.)

 Be aware of problems you may encounter:

-- Sometimes there is no universally agreed upon term or phrase for a concept.
+Sometimes there is no universally agreed up term or phrase for a concept.

 The database (or catalog) you are searching may help you choose keywords, because many of them systematically assign subject headings to all works listed within them.
 Look for the "subject terms" or "descriptors" in the record of a book or an article.
 These tell you what the preferred term is in a database/catalog and can sometimes help you choose other words to search.